jhopwood-jjk/qBandas/README.md

 There are several ways to define a schema--and even ways to run qBandas without specifying a schema directly--but the method I recommend most people use is creating a `schema.json` file.
 The syntax for this file is simple.
 Inside of curly braces, each column name is a key for a string value which takes the format `"<FID> <column type> <args>"`.

-__FID__ specifies which column on QuickBase corresponds to which column in your Dataframe.
+`<FID>` specifies which column on QuickBase corresponds to which column in your Dataframe.
 Make sure the column types on QuickBase match the ones you specify.
-You can gather your FIDs by folowing this guide.
+You can gather your FIDs by looking at the QuickBase table's schema.

+If your dataset is large, you may find the method `qb.fastSchema()` helpful for this step.

+Here is what I got.

 <div style="margin:0;"><b>schema.json</b></div>